 That’s why using natural supplements to reduce stress and inflammation can make exercise easier and more effective.
 Plus, some natural supplements — especially those derived from natural herbs and healing plants — can be one of the safest methods to manage both long-term.

 It’s not uncommon to feel exercise-related soreness for a short time after increasing daily activity levels.
 For chronic pain patients, topical and naturally-derived analgesics are the best option for treating exercise-induced pain during those first weeks.
-These include pain-relieving natural supplements, balms derived from healing plants, and even teas and aromatherapeutic treatment with natural herbs.
+These include pain-relieving natural supplements, balms derived from healing plants, and even teas and aromatherapeutic treatments with natural herbs.

 That’s because recent research suggests that chronic pain patients who rely on NSAIDs and opioid medications as their first line of defense (and choose to continue using them during exercise) benefit least from physical activity.